 Current research is being conducted to by California Dept. of Fish & Wildlife, University of California, Davis, University of California, Berkeley, the US Bureau of Land Management, and the US Geologic Survey to better understand and manage the vole.

-One of the best ways to learn is to go to UC Davis’ page or visit the Amargosa Museum, in Shoshone, CA. More information is available from the US Fish & Wildlife Service, and the California Department of Fish & Wildlife.
+Learn more about the Amargosa vole at UC Davis’ page or visit the Shoshone Museum, in Shoshone, CA. More information is available from the US Fish & Wildlife Service, and the California Department of Fish & Wildlife.

 This page was made possible through the Amargosa Vole Team.
 Participants include: The US Bureau of Land Management, US Fish & Wildlife Service, California Department of Fish & Wildlife, University of California, Davis, US Geologic Survey, University of California, Berkeley, The Amargosa Conservancy, and the Integral Ecology Research Center.